 Some fun and interesting facts about Melanie include: She served as her college queen, Miss Spelman College, and was featured in Ebony Magazine.
 Melanie also has her own handmade jewelry company called "Sweet Antointette's".

 Coordinator, Student Life & Leadership; Salt Lake Community College

-Some interesting facts about Brandi are that she played both basketball and volleyball in college, played semi-professional football (full pads and tackle), her and her partner have been married for over 8 years and have two dogs Squishy and Cooper, owns every Disney classic and Disney/Pixar movie, and my husband looks a lot like Russell from UP.
+Some interesting facts about Brandi are that she played both basketball and volleyball in college, played semi-professional football (full pads and tackle), her and her partner have been married for over 8 years and have a dog Squishy, owns every Disney classic and Disney/Pixar movie, and my husband looks a lot like Russell from UP.